bocoup/jqfundamentals.com/content/jquery-basics/index.md

   path: /chapter/traversing-manipulating
 ---

-jQuery provides a way for you to manipulate a page of HTML after it's displayed by the browser.
+The jQuery library makes it easy to manipulate a page of HTML after it's displayed by the browser.
 It also provides tools that help you listen for a user to interact with your page, tools that help you create animations in your page, and tools that let you communicate with a server without reloading the page.
 We'll get to those in a bit.
 First, let's look at some jQuery basics, and at how we can use jQuery to perform its core functionality: getting some elements and doing something with them.

 ## What&rsquo;s $, anyway?